General Terms and Conditions of Business for Software Products and IT Services

 2.1 RIEGE provides consulting and / or training to the customer in accordance with the quote or its service price list.

-2.2 RIEGE reserves the right to cancel training if participation is insufficient, if total enrolment does not meet a minimum threshold or if the instructor falls ill, in which case RIEGE will be required to refund any fees that have already been paid.
-Participants have no further rights or remedies.
-Participants may not withdraw from the contract if instructors are switched.
-Training enrolments are generally made in writing and are considered binding.
-The training fee is due immediately without discount.
+2.2 RIEGE reserves the right to cancel training if participation is insufficient, if total enrollment does not meet a minimum threshold or if the instructor falls ill, in which case RIEGE will be required to refund any fees that have already been paid.
+The Customer has no further claims.
+The Customer may not withdraw from the Contract if instructors are switched.
+Training enrollments are generally made in writing and are considered binding.
+The training fee is due immediately without deduction.
 The invoice contains all the costs associated with the training.

-2.3 Unless otherwise stipulated, enrolment can only be cancelled free of charge up to ten working days prior to the start of training.
-The cancellation must be made by fax or in written form (valid as of the postmark date or fax receipt).
+2.3 Unless otherwise agreed, enrollment can only be canceled free of charge up to ten working days prior to the start of training.
+This must occur in text form (e-mail or fax).
 If the cancellation is made five to nine business days prior to the first day of class, 50 % of the entire training fee will be charged; the entire training fee will be charged if the cancellation is made within four business days of the first day of class.
 The full training fee will be due if an enrolled participant cancels on the first day of class or fails to show up for class.
 Participants have no right to a reduced training fee if they do not attend individual training units, leave class early, or stop attending class early.

 2.4 If the services are not provided at all or as contracted and the customer complains about the services in writing, RIEGE must provide the services as contracted within a reasonable period.

-3.2 The software can be run in the hardware and software environment specified by RIEGE in the contract or product description.
+3.2 The software can be run in the hardware and software environment specified by RIEGE in the Contract or product description.
 The quote or product description defines the intended environmental conditions.
-Any additional agreements, e.g. on interoperability with other programs or networking options, depend on the customer's specific situation and must be agreed upon separately.
+Any additional agreements, e.g. on interoperability with other programs or networking options, depend on the customer's specific situation and must if applicable be agreed upon separately.

 3.3 The technical data and descriptions in the product description are no guarantee of certain characteristics unless RIEGE has explicitly identified the description as a guarantee of certain characteristics.